kedebug/yohub/README.md

 ## YoHub
-A lightweight, asynchronous event-driven network programming framework.
+A lightweight, asynchronous event-driven network application framework in C++.